 Hydrologic Reference Stations

-A consistent classification of stations provided us with a network of 259 hydrologic reference stations across Australia.
-After applying criteria for length and quality of record, 221 reference stations were identified and are presented in this web portal.
+The consultation process identified an additional 116 streamflow stations in Australia to be considered for inclusion in the Hydrologic Reference Stations.
+This resulted in a network of 259 hydrologic reference stations across Australia.
+After applying criteria for length and quality of record, 222 reference stations were identified and are presented in Hydrological Reference Stations.
 A full report on the stakeholder consultation process is available from Turner and Bari (2011).